andrasq/qlogger/README.md

 to 'info'.
 Internally, loglevels are converted to the standard unix syslog(2) loglevels 3, 6 and 7.
 As of version v1.4.0, all `syslog` loglevels are recognized:  'emerg', 'alert', 'crit', 'err', 'warning', 'notice', 'info' and 'debug', along with 'all' and 'none'.
+As of version 1.7.1 also 'trace', along with the nodjs aliases 'error' (err), 'warn' (warning) and 'panic' (emerg).

 The optional `writer` may be a writerObject (see addWriter below), or a writer specification string.
 The latter will create one of the built-in writers using `QLogger.createWriter()`.